rosbit/go-epy/README.md

 # go-starlark-x

-[Starlark in Go](https://github.com/google/starlark-go) is an interpreter for Starlark, a python-like language implemented in Go.
+[Starlark in Go](https://github.com/google/starlark-go), a python-like script langusage, is an interpreter for Starlark implemented in Go.

-This package is intended to extend the go-starlark to make `golang functions and struct instances` as Starlark `built-in functions and modules` very easily, so calling golang functions or modules from Starlark is very simple.
+`go-starlark-x` is  a package intending to extend the go-starlark and make it a **pragmatic embedding** language.

-This package also provides a helper to bind a golang function with a Starlark function, so that calling Starlark function is simple, too.
+With some helper functions proviced by `go-starlark-x`, calling Golang functions or modules from Starlark, or calling Starlark function from Golang are both very simple.

 ### Usage